solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ## New Terminology

-Discriminator - a unique 8 byte hash of a method signature or data type
+Discriminator - a unique n byte sequence often a 8 byte hash of a method signature or data type, that should be used to tag the type of a data structure and encoded always in the very first bytes of an event, account or instruction for the sake of efficient parsing.

 ## Detailed Design

-In order to log an event, the SVM runtime should adopt a new syscall:
+In order to log an event, the SVM runtime must implement a new syscall:

 ```
 #include <sol/emit.h>